Yawning/or-ctl-filter/README.md

  * It does not lie about the SocksPort.
  * It does not limit request lengths, because that's tor's problem, not mine.
  * It does not allow GETINFO inquries regarding tor's bootstrap process.
- * It expects the first command the application sends is AUTHENTICATE.

 Commands allowed:
  * "GETINFO net/listeners/socks"